TheeMattOliver/mattoliver/README.md

 ---
 ## Overview
 I built the project with Gatsby and used Sanity as the CMS.
 I wrote all the CSS from scratch, mainly using [styled-components](https://styled-components.com/).

+The responsive grid and table of contents component on the individual project pages took some doing!
+Please feel free to leave some feedback through the contact form.

+All of the content is pulled from the backend CMS, which I built custom for this project.

 #### Built With